 tour/main>

-and your current branch is/main
+and the current branch is /main

 .